scipp/ess/packages/essreduce/docs/user-guide/reduction-workflow-guidelines.md

 Referencing the guideline ID in the test name makes it easier to find the relevant guideline (or vice-versa), or remove the test if the guideline is removed.

 **Note**
-Note all guidelines are testable.
+Not all guidelines are testable.

 ### T.2: Write unit tests for providers